dubuduru/ShareGPT-translation/README.md

         <details>
         <summary>Why some dialogues cannot be translated?</summary>
         <div markdown="1">
-        There exsits several reasons that this code cannot tranlsate some dialogues:

         - This code does not split within one sentence.
 If the length of a sentence exceeds max_length, it simply does not translate the whole dialogue.
         - Chrome webdriver might crash in a sudden.
 When such bad thing happens, the code skips the dialogue.

         </div>
         </details>
         <details>
         <summary>Why we need `include_errs` option?</summary>
         <div markdown="1">

-        If you want to manually check all the not-translated dialogues and then correct them, this option would be useful.
+        - If you want to manually check all the not-translated dialogues and then correct them, this option would be useful.
 Use error logs in `./data/error_logs` to facilitate such chore.

         </div>
         </details>
     - `timeout`: max time to wait for getting translation result from webdriver. (secs)